Aeastr/Chronicle/README.md

 ## Examples

-- `Sources/Examples/SingleLoggerExample.swift`: Minimal SwiftUI list wired to `Logger.shared`, demonstrating how to present the in-app console for a single instance.
+- `Sources/LogOutLoudExamples/SingleLoggerExample.swift`: Minimal SwiftUI list wired to `Logger.shared`, demonstrating how to present the in-app console for a single instance.
-- `Sources/Examples/MultiLoggerExample.swift`: Shows two named loggers plus the shared logger feeding the same `LogConsoleStore`, so the console view aggregates multiple sources.
+- `Sources/LogOutLoudExamples/MultiLoggerExample.swift`: Shows two named loggers plus the shared logger feeding the same `LogConsoleStore`, so the console view aggregates multiple sources.

-All examples target iOS 16+ and use the convenience environment modifiers provided by LogOutLoud.
+The `LogOutLoudExamples` library links both `LogOutLoud` and `LogOutLoudConsole`, so you can embed these previews in your own sample targets or UI prototyping apps.

 ---